WEDR: History

 1963 – The WEDR call letters have been in South Florida since 1963 when the station's then owner Ed Rivers acquired them from an AM radio station in Birmingham, Alabama.
 WEDR-FM had rock and country music formats.
 In the late 1960s WEDR was a progressive (underground) rock station playing music by bands like Jethro Tull and Pink Floyd.

 1970 – WEDR adopts a black format.
 The station had a weak signal that couldn't cover all of Dade county, but it fared well because it was the only black station in the market.

 1988 – WHQT drops its pop/dance format and adopts an Urban Contemporary format.
 According to the Miami Herald, "WEDR dipped to a low ranking of 24th in the Miami-Fort Lauderdale market, and was eulogized as an outmoded, black-run David squashed beneath the foot of a corporate white Goliath."

 1990 – WEDR changed slogans from "Starforce 99" to "99 JAMZ", an Urban Contemporary with a notoriously wide variety playlist that ranged from R&B, Soul, and rap to Reggae on the weekends.

 April 21, 1990 – The station's signal was increased from 16 kilowatts at 175 feet to 92 kilowatts at 1,014 feet.
 99 Jamz becomes a factor in the West Palm Beach-Boca Raton market.
 The signal reaches as far as the Caribbean.

 1992 – 99 Jamz becomes the top rated station in the Miami-Ft.
 Lauderdale market.
 Traffic Reporting for WEDR was handled by George Sheldon from 1990-1997.

 2003 – Program Director and morning drive host, James T, migrates to sister station WHQT.
 James T. had been at WEDR for twenty years.
-WEDR began to skew more towards current format being a Mainstream Urban with the slogan "99 JAMZ, South Florida's Number One For All of Today's Hip Hop and R&B", then to "99 JAMZ, South Florida's Number One For More Of Today's Hip Hop and R&B" to compete with it new crosstown rival, Clear Channel-owned WMIB, "103.5 the Beat" (now an adult-hits format radio station).
+WEDR began to skew more towards current format being a Mainstream Urban with the slogan "99 JAMZ, South Florida's Number One For All of Today's Hip Hop and R&B", then to "99 JAMZ, South Florida's Number One For Even More Of Today's Hip Hop and R&B" to compete with it new crosstown rival, Clear Channel-owned WMIB, "103.5 the Beat" (now an adult-hits format radio station).
 However, they do still play slower R&B and Classic Soul songs during Night JAMZ show in the overnight hours, despite most of them played on sister station WHQT.
 As a result of the change, Cedric Hollywood then hired radio Veteran Lorenzo "Ice-Tea" Thomas from the Washington, DC Market to do the Afternoon Jump-Off.
 Today, WEDR is exclusively rivaled at WPOW (Power 96).